calebewhite/marketing-lead-optimization/README.md

-# 🧠 Predictive Lead Scoring — Turning a -$607 Loss into a $191 Profit
+# 🧠 Predictive Lead Scoring: Turning a -$607 Loss into a $191 Profit

 ## 📋 Overview
 This project demonstrates how predictive modeling can improve marketing ROI.
-I analyzed a marketing campaign dataset to identify the characteristics of ideal leads and build a machine learning model to predict response probability.
+I analyzed a marketing campaign dataset to identify the characteristics of ideal leads, and built a machine learning model to predict response probability.
-Using this model to select a subset of leads turned a full campaign that lost **$607** into one that would have made **a $191 profit**.
+Using this model to select a subset of leads turned a campaign that lost **$607** into one that would have made **a $191 profit**.

 ---